EnsemblGSOC/GSoD_projects/ensembl_with_presto_athena_2022.md

 A third party collection of files which were developed due to the sometimes hard to parse/collate nature of the denormalised Ensembl storage layer.
 These are available in a variety of formats and gives a good idea about how another group went about generating tabular representations of Ensembl data by directly querying our databases.

+## The developer role

+As the developer on this project you will be responsible for

+- Designing the plan for developing the prototype service
+- Creating code for generating flat file representations of Ensembl data
+- Building a service to talk to either Presto or Athena

+There will be no other developer working on this project with you.
+However developers from Ensembl can be made available to help discuss ideas through with yourself including providing information on how these various technologies work.

 ## Next steps

 - Read the materials above to prepare for the project